AS213151/as213151.github.io/_pages/policy.md

 Peerings with AS213151 is cost-neutral for both parties.

 ## Routing & Filtering
-- Incoming routes are filtered against IRR (RIPE, APNIC, RADB, etc.)
+- Incoming routes are filtered against IRR (RIPE, APNIC, RADB, etc.) and RPKI
 - Peers must not announce private address space (RFC1918, RFC4193)
 - Peers must not announce private ASNs
 - Peers must not configure static or default routes to our routers